~ Gallery - Dwellings ~

 c1950s

-This 18th Century brick built farmhouse, usually referred to as Abbey House or the 'Old Abbey', stood in Abbey Street until it was demolished in 1966, the only reminder being a small section of the perimeter stone wall by the new Library which occupies part of the site.
+This 18th Century brick built farmhouse, usually referred to as Abbey House or the 'Old Abbey', stood in Abbey Street until it was demolished in 1966, the only reminder being a small section of the perimeter stone wall by the new Public Library built in 1980 which occupies part of the site.

 No 'Abbey' existed here, but there are some tentative connections to an abbey in the Midlands owning a parcel of land here.